menu

 Parks real estate is some of the most expensive in Arizona, although Parks house values don't compare to the most expensive real estate in the U.S.

-Because of many things, Parks is a great place for families with children to consider.
-First of all, many other families with children live here, making Parks a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Parks has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Parks is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Parks’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Parks does not have a public transit system used by locals to get to and from work.
+Parks is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Parks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parks residents report their race to be White, followed by Native American.
-Important ancestries of people in Parks include German, English, Danish, Irish, and Italian.
+Important ancestries of people in Parks include German, English, Irish, Danish, and Polish.

 The most common language spoken in Parks is English.
 Other important languages spoken here include Navajo and Native American languages.